-At the heart of the Adam’s curse, the curse which follows us through the generations, was: תאכל לחם “Thou shalt eat bread” (Breishit 3:19).
-That’s a curse, not a blessing, folks.
+The first issur was wheat and the first sin was eating wheat: The forbidden tree in Gan Eden was wheat! (per Rabbi Yehuda in Berakhot 40a; see this article by a chutzpahdik breadpusher who knows full well the dangers of his goods).
+So it was quite apropos that Adam’s curse, the curse which follows us through the generations, was: תאכל לחם “Thou shalt eat bread” (Breishit 3:19) and Hava’s was to prepare bread.
+That’s a curse, not a blessing, folks!
 As it is written: לא על הלחם יחיה האדם “Not by bread may a man live” (Dvarim 8:3).

 Bread is bloodshed, and the very word bread, לֶחֶם, comes from the same root as מלחמה, “war.”
 In fact, the plain noun לֶחֶם is used (Shoftim:5:8) to mean simply “war.”
 Likewise, פיצּה “pizza,” with dagesh for doubled צ /z, is of the same root as פצצה “explosive, bomb.”
 (If you think I’m kidding about the explosive potential of carbs, take a look at this Google search.)
 Bread is a deadly weapon, as Shelomo Ha-Melekh tells us שנאך–האכלהו לחם, כי גחלים אתה חתה על ראשו “Give your enemy bread to eat–thus you heap coals of fire upon his head” (Mishlei 25:21).
 Yes, this is the עגת רצפים, “the cake of burning coals” (I Melakhim 19:6), which the carb eater thrusts into his body.
 Truly it is called “bread of affliction” (Devarim 16:3)!
 (Hover your pointer on the asterisks if you speak French **.)
 “When they eat bread,” says Shlomo Ha-Melekh, “it is the bread of wickedness” כי לחמו, לחם רשע (Mishlei 4:17).( ** ) Marie Antoinette may have said “Let them eat cake,” or maybe she meant “brioche,” but Judaism prohibits any kind of bread, coarse or fine, for rich or poor שלא תהא אתה אוכל פת נקיה והוא אוכל פת קיבר “That it should not be that you eat clean bread, nor should your servant eats low quality bread” (Kidushin 20a).